ruffoa/Compilers-PT_Pascal/Docs/A2 - Parser Docs.md

 # Declarations
 ## `parser.ssl` Changes
-- Changed the `let` case statement within the `Block` rule match to be the following
+- Added the `let` case statement within the `Block` rule to handle Qust variable declarations.
+    - Start by entering a loop to allow for multiple declarations in a single statement.
+    - Enter a choice block to allow for the variable to be either mutable of imutable.
+        - output the Identifier
+        - Call the `VariableDeclaration` rule to handle the type and initial values.
+(Changes outlined below)
+    - Enter another choice block to see if there is another declaration of if this is the end of the statement.

 ```diff
     | 'let':